Abo5/Rubber-Ducky-Script/README.md

+# join to my channel & for more... https://t.me/DuckyScript1

 # Rubber-Ducky-Script

 This script performs security tests, gathers system and network data, and emails a report.
 The script is encoded for security.